nowshad-hasan/interview-preparation/landing job.md

   - Verbose - repeating the same statements twice or more times.
 (It is little bit irritating, isn't it?)
   - Superficial - Omit examples, increase abstractions (We should give more constructive real life examples, don't we?)
   - Unstructured - "thinking out loud" is not a benefit (unless it's been directly requested). ---> I think we can do this but we should not represent our banal thoughts there.
 Because they need very constructive answers with explanation.

+### Use ChatGPT
+Chatgpt Can Get You Hired Faster Than Any Recruiter

+Copy these 7 prompts to land your dream job:

+1/ Resume Transformer

+Transform my resume [paste resume] for [target position] into an ATS-optimized document that highlights achievements and incorporates industry keywords.

+2/ Cover Letter Creator

+Write a personalized cover letter for [position] at [company] that connects my experience to their needs and demonstrates why I'm an ideal fit.

+3/ Interview Answer Builder

+Create a STAR response for "[interview question]" using my experience with [example], making it concise and impressive.

+4/ Job Description Decoder

+Analyze this job listing [paste listing] to identify key requirements, hidden expectations, and phrases to include in my application.

+5/ LinkedIn Optimizer
+Improve my LinkedIn profile [paste sections] to attract recruiters for [desired role], with compelling achievements and keywords.

+6/ Salary Negotiator
+Create a negotiation script for my offer from [company/role] [paste details] to maximize compensation while maintaining relationship.

+7/ Interview Question Generator
+Prepare me for my [company/position] interview with likely questions based on this job description [paste description].

 ### How to use ChatGPT for interview preparation